-- Advocate and provide support for programs that work to increase the percentage of secondary students who carry on to post-secondary education through encouraging initiatives such as the VIU Canada Learning Bond Accelerator Program. - Promote programs that create employment opportunities and link diverse and under-represented groups to those opportunities. - Support Central Vancouver Island Multicultural Society (CVIMS)'s initiatives and programs aimed at opening doors for recent immigrants to find meaningful employment.
+Advocate and provide support for programs that work to increase the percentage of secondary students who carry on to post-secondary

+- Promote programs that create employment opportunities and link diverse and under-represented groups to those opportunities. - Support Central Vancouver Island Multicultural Society (CVIMS)'s initiatives and programs aimed at opening doors for recent immigrants to find meaningful employment.